AM Technical Profile: WBSR

 History:

 This station dates back to an original construction permit first issued to Ruth Baden, Edward F. Baden, George E. Mead, John H. Braden, Lala Braden Boughton and Kirk M. Beall, who together made of Escambia Broadcasting Company.
-Issued in early 1945, the station was licensed with 250 watts full time from the same transmitter site it uses today, at the corner of Pace Boulevard (then known as O Street) and Moreno Street.
+Issued in early 1945, the station was licensed with 250 watts full time from a site at the corner of Pace Boulevard (then known as O Street) and Moreno Street in the Kupfrian neighborhood of Pensacola.
 When it signed on in September 1946, the studios were at the San Carlos Hotel at 1 Palafox Street, and the station was transmitting with a longwire antenna.
 The station upgraded to a shunt-fed vertical antenna in 1948.
 The station's studios moved to the transmitter site in 1949, and have remained there ever since.

 The license was transferred to WBSR, Inc. in 1950.
 The station was an adult-leaning CBS network affiliate in the 50's.